gvwilson/sdxjs/data-table/index.md

 <%- include('/inc/keep.html', {file: 'packed-rows.js', key: 'packed'}) %>
 <%- include('/inc/file.html', {file: 'packed-rows-10000-30.out'}) %>

-These results show that packing the rows takes less time than turning the data structure we have into a string.
+These results show that changing layout for storage is faster than turning the data structure we have into a string.
 Again,
 we assume this is because copying data takes less time than turning labels into strings over and over, but column-major storage is still the best approach.